jogracz/visualization/README.md

 # Simple Data Visualization App

-Created with React, Styled Components, Recharts and Material-Table
+Created with React, Typescript, Styled Components, Recharts and Material-Table

 # See it at https://jogracz.github.io/visualization/